zjovy/UniversityWeatherFetcher/README.md

 ## License

 University Weather Fetcher is open-source and licensed under the MIT License.
 You are free to use, modify, and distribute the code according to the terms of this license.

----

-Feel free to customize the README with additional sections or details as needed.